strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

   In this example, we will ignore it for simplicity.

 For our example with the read-only root filesystem, we do not care about the Pod Security Context because our configuration is part of the container Security Context.
-So we set all the Pod methods to simply return `null` which means that no Pod Security Context should be set.
+So we set all the Pod methods to simply return `null`, which means that no Pod Security Context should be set.
 For example:

 ```java